-These instructions are intended specifically for listing the existing compiled PHP modules from the command line.
+- These instructions are intended for creating a MySQL user on Linux via the command line.

 When your company hosts a website or web app online, whether it’s an individual dedicated server or a whole server cluster, you naturally expect to have uninterrupted access at all times.
 However, it’s possible that in rare circumstances, your server could accidentally block your IP and prevent you from connecting and using the service.

 If that has happened to you, this quick summary will provide you with all the essential information needed to verify the status of your IP.
 Additionally, we will offer some of the most common reasons for being blocked, as well as a few suggestions on how to unblock and whitelist your IP as quickly as possible.Continue reading “Why Did the Server Block My IP?”

 Have you ever wanted to review past updates or roll back an update that broke your sites or negatively affected some aspect of your server’s operations?
 Well, you can accomplish this easily by using the yum history command.Continue reading “How To Use The YUM History Command”